 The gable roof

 A gable roof has two sloping planes that meet at a ridge, with a vertical triangular gable wall at each end.
-It is the simplest pitched roof to frame:
+On a simple conventional-rafter plan:

 - Rafters run from the bearing walls up to the ridge, in two opposing sets.

-- The plan shows a single ridge line down the middle, with rafters at a regular spacing either side.
+- The plan shows a single ridge line down the middle, with rafters at a regular spacing on each side, commonly 16" or 24" on center.

 The hip roof

-A hip roof slopes on all sides, meeting at hips (the sloping lines at external corners) and a ridge.
-There are no gable walls.
-It is more complex:
+A hip roof slopes on all sides, meeting at hips (the sloping lines at outside corners) and often a ridge.
+For a conventional-rafter scheme:

 - Hip rafters run from each corner up toward the ridge.